sshutter/primo-pre-interview/README.md

    ```
 3. Generate an RSA **private key** and **public key** from
    [https://cryptotools.net/rsagen](https://cryptotools.net/rsagen)
-   and save them in the `keys/` folder
+   and save them in the `src/keys/` folder
 4. Start the service

    ```bash
    npm run start
    ```

-> ⚠️ Do not commit the `keys/` folder to version control.

----